Health & Nutrition

 Packed with nutrients that help heart health, including fibre, folate, and potassium, pulses reduce blood LDL cholesterol (the bad cholesterol) and slightly lower total blood cholesterols.
 The fibre in pulses may also help lower blood cholesterol by preventing cholesterol absorption in the gut.

-Pulses are also low in fat and saturated fat and, as a plant-based food, have no cholesterol.
+Pulses are also low in fat, saturated and trans fats and, as a plant-based food, have no cholesterol.
 For lower sodium options, use dried pulses or no-added sodium canned pulses.

 Vegetarian & Vegan Diets